Meeex2/cuda/README.md

 6. **Future Work**:
    - Optimize the CUDA kernel for better performance.
    - Explore other gating mechanisms and their CUDA implementations.

+## Day 18
+**File:** `swiglu.cu`

+### Summary
+Implemented the SwiGLU (Swish Gated Linear Unit) operation using CUDA.
+This operation is used in neural networks to introduce non-linearity and gating mechanisms, combining the Swish activation function with a gating mechanism.
+The file is a work on progress and can output incorrect results.

+### Key Concepts
+1. **SwiGLU Activation Function**:
+   - The SwiGLU function combines the Swish activation with a gating mechanism.
+   - The formula for SwiGLU is:

+     $\text{SwiGLU}(x, y) = \text{Swish}(x) \cdot y$

+   - Here, $x$ and $y$ are the input tensors, and Swish is the activation function defined as $x \cdot \text{sigmoid}(\beta x)$.

+2. **CUDA Kernel for SwiGLU**:
+   - Each thread computes the SwiGLU activation for a pair of elements from the input arrays.
+   - The results are stored in the output array.

+3. **CPU Implementation**:
+   - A CPU version of the SwiGLU function is implemented for comparison with the GPU results.